All Products

 Note

-If you have already added GPU-accelerated nodes to the node pool when you create the node pool, skip this step.
+If you have already added GPU-accelerated nodes to the node pool when you created the node pool, skip this step.

 After the node pool is created, you can add GPU-accelerated nodes to the node pool.
-To add GPU-accelerated nodes, you need to select ECS instances that use the GPU-accelerated architecture.
-For more information, see Add existing ECS instances to an ACK cluster or Create a node pool.
+To add GPU-accelerated nodes, you need to set the architecture for the instance type to GPU-accelerated.
+For more information, see Add existing ECS instances or Create and manage a node pool.

 Step 4: Install and use the GPU inspection tool